 Content with relevant visual images almost doubles engagement—and this increase is noticed across all topics and categories.
 Recall also increases dramatically when text is paired with visual content.

-The Undisputed Heavyweight
+Video, the Undisputed Visual Heavyweight

 Come Out Swinging

-Whether you are a global brand, a small business, a nonprofit, a political candidate, or government agency, if you’re going to come out swinging, visual content must play an important role in your digital media strategy.
-When it comes to impact and effectiveness; it’s a knockout!
+Whether you are a global brand, a small business, a nonprofit, or a government agency, if you’re going to come out swinging, visual content must play a significant role in your digital media strategy.
+When it comes to impact and effectiveness, it’s a knockout!